Two killed in crash involving Amtrak train, freight train

 The Amtrak Train 91 was traveling between New York and Miami with a nine crew members and 147 people aboard when it collided with the CSX freight train in Cayce about 2:35 a.m.
 Sunday, derailing the lead engine and some of the seven passenger cars, Sumwalt said.

 Sumwalt said the CSX train, made up of two locomotives and 34 empty cars, had just unloaded a shipment of automobiles at a nearby siding.
-The CSX train was empty of people.
+The CSX train was empty of people, authorities said.

 About 5,000 gallons of fuel were spilled, authorities estimated, but Cahill said there was "no threat to the public at the time."